 The process of conducting ESAs took a big step in 2005 when the USEPA codified the Phase I ESA methodology developed by the American Society for Testing and Materials (ASTM E1527-05) and determined that this protocol met the All Appropriate Inquiry (AAI) due diligence requirements under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA aka “Superfund”).
 This means that if a property purchaser conducts an ASTM compliant Phase I ESA prior to the purchase of the property, the purchaser will be considered an “innocent landowner” if environmental contamination is subsequently found on the property.
 See our article (.pdf – 58 kb) from Banker & Tradesman for more information on AAI.

-In some cases, an ESA may include an assessment of building materials for asbestos, PCBs or other hazardous substances.
+In some cases, an ESA may also include an assessment of building materials for asbestos, PCBs or other hazardous substances.
 The presence of these materials inside buildings can significantly increase costs associated with building reuse or demolition, therefore it is important to be aware of them.
 OTO can readily add the search for these materials to our ESA scope of work.